ErikBjare/timekill/README.md

 ### Pre-MVP

- - Build a CLI-version of the app (for quick iterations)
+ - [x] Build a CLI-version of the app (for quick iteration on new features)
+ - [ ] Build a very basic web frontend? (for quick GUI iteration)

 ### MVP

-How do we build an MVP that users like as quickly as possible?
+How do we build an MVP that users like and find helpful as quickly as possible?

  - [ ] Needs a way to configure your own activities
    - How do we get the user to think about good ways to kill time?
 Offer suggestions/good defaults?